gsmendoza/songbook/README.md

 Unlike traditional tabs, the tabs that the app generates have their chords placed to the right of the lyrics.
 This makes it easy to see the chord progressions of a song.

-For samples of the YAML song templates and the tabs that were generated from them, please see https://guitarsongs.club/user/728567.
+For samples of the YAML song templates and the tabs that were generated from them, please see https://www.dropbox.com/sh/mf24yjlqzop2pds/AACJcksvXWFeAlqNEivFORNca?dl=0 and https://guitarsongs.club/user/728567.

 ## Installation